-The programmable functions of the AD7715 are controlled using a set of on-chip registers as outlined previously.
-Data is written to these registers via the serial interface of the part and read access to the on-chip registers is also provided by this interface.
-All communications to the part must start with a write operation to the communications register.
-After power-on or RESET, the device expects a write to its communications register.
+The AD7715's programmable functions are controlled using a set of on-chip registers as outlined previously.
+Data is written to these registers via the part's serial interface and read access to the on-chip registers is also provided by this interface.
+All communications to the part must start with a write operation to the Communications Register.
+After power-on or RESET, the device expects a write to its Communications Register.
 The data written to this register determines whether the next operation to the part is a read or a write operation and also determines to which register this read or write operation occurs.
-Therefore, write access to any of the other registers on the part starts with a write operation to the communications register followed by a write to the selected register.
-A read operation from any other register on the part (including the output data register) starts with a write operation to the communications register followed by a read operation from the selected register.
+Therefore, write access to any of the other registers on the part starts with a write operation to the Communications Register followed by a write to the selected register.
+A read operation from any other register on the part (including the output data register) starts with a write operation to the Communications Register followed by a read operation from the selected register.

-The serial interface of the AD7715 consists of five signals, $\overline{CS}$ , SCLK, DIN, DOUT, and DRDY.
+The AD7715's serial interface consists of five signals, $\overline{CS}$ , SCLK, DIN, DOUT and $\overline{DRDY}$ .
 The DIN line is used for transferring data into the on-chip registers while the DOUT line is used for accessing data from the on-chip registers.
 SCLK is the serial clock input for the device and all data transfers (either on DIN or DOUT) take place with respect to this SCLK signal.
-The DRDY line is used as a status signal to indicate when data is ready to be read from the data register of the AD7715.
-DRDY goes low when a new data word is available in the output register.
+The $\overline{DRDY}$ line is used as a status signal to indicate when data is ready to be read from the AD7715's data register. $\overline{DRDY}$ goes low when a new data word is available in the output register.
 It is reset high when a read operation from the data register is complete.
 It also goes high prior to the updating of the output register to indicate when not to read from the device to ensure that a data read is not attempted while the register is being updated. $\overline{CS}$ is used to select the device.
 It can be used to decode the AD7715 in systems where a number of parts are connected to the serial bus.

-Figure 8 and Figure 9 show timing diagrams for interfacing to the AD7715 with $\overline{CS}$ used to decode the part.
-Figure 8 is for a read operation from the AD7715's output shift register, while Figure 9 shows a write operation to the input shift register.
-It is possible to read the same data twice from the output register even though the DRDY line returns high after the first read operation.
-Take care, however, to ensure that the read operations have been completed before the next output update is about to take place.
+Figures 6 and 7 show timing diagrams for interfacing to the AD7715 with $\overline{CS}$ used to decode the part.
+Figure 6 is for a read operation from the AD7715's output shift register, while Figure 7 shows a write operation to the input shift register.
+It is possible to read the same data twice from the output register even though the $\overline{DRDY}$ line returns high after the first read operation.
+Care must be taken, however, to ensure that the read operations have been completed before the next output update is about to take place.

-The AD7715 serial interface can operate in three-wire mode by tying the $\overline{\text{CS}}$ input low.
-In this case, the SCLK, DIN and DOUT lines are used to communicate with the AD7715 and the status of DRDY can be obtained by interrogating the MSB of the communications register.
+The AD7715 serial interface can operate in three-wire mode by tying the $\overline{CS}$ input low.
+In this case, the SCLK, DIN and DOUT lines are used to communicate with the AD7715 and the status of $\overline{DRDY}$ can be obtained by interrogating the MSB of the Communications Register.
 This scheme is suitable for interfacing to microcontrollers.
-If $\overline{\text{CS}}$ is required as a decoding signal, it can be generated from a port bit.
+If $\overline{CS}$ is required as a decoding signal, it can be generated from a port bit.
 For microcontroller interfaces, it is recommended that the SCLK idles high between data transfers.